bitwes/Gut/wiki/Creating-Tests.md

-# !!
-Not Updated for GUT 9.0.0 Yet !!

-# <a name="creating_tests"> Making Tests

-# Sample for Setup
 Here's a sample test script.
-Copy the contents into the file `res://test/unit/test_example.gd` then run your scene.
+Copy the contents into the file `res://test/unit/test_example.gd` then run the script.
 If everything is setup correctly then you'll see some passing and failing tests.
-If you don't have "Run on Load" checked in the editor, you'll have to hit the ">" button on the dialog window.

 ``` gdscript
 extends GutTest